jonlindenauer2/dsp/lessons/statistics/3-1-actual_biased.md

 [Think Stats Chapter 3 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2004.html#toc31) (actual vs. biased)

 The discussion regarding biasing of survey questions because of a poor sampling plan, or the lack of knowledge of how the data was acquired, is very important for data analytics.
 Without this knowledge, the analysis can lead to incorrect conclusions.
 The example we have is that our survey asked the female respondents how many children they had.
-The survey also asked the children how many children were their family.
+The survey also asked the children how many children were in their family.
 ```
 # read in female response data and create PMF for the actual data
 resp = nsfg.ReadFemResp()